BHAEK/smart_grower/README.md

 * It supports three different light levels selected by the user
   * Light intensity is detected using a photoresistor
   * Light intensity is automatically controlled using "grow full spectrum LEDs"
-* The water level in the tank is monitored by a "soil moisture sensor"
+* The water level in the tank is monitored by a "soil moisture sensor" used as water-level sensor
+*
 ---
 ### Components used:
 * 1 x NodeMCU ESP8266